 I began working as a photographer in South Africa in 1984, during some of the darkest days of apartheid.
-This experience defined my lifelong approach to photography and inspired me to seek out ways to engage creatively with social and political issues.
+This experience defined my lifelong approach to photography and inspired me to seek out ways to engage creatively with social issues.
 I maintain the belief that photography can be both a beautiful art form and a tool for positive impact in the world.

 Developing my projects over long periods of time, I have established an approach that is personal and political, positioned somewhere between documentary photojournalism, art and activism.
 My intention has always been to challenge viewers by pushing boundaries, translating issues of global concern into work that might evoke both an emotional response and practical action.

 Looking back at my forty years as a photographer I am proud that my images have been seen in a huge variety of contexts; from newspaper and magazine pages to gallery installations to large-scale billboards and protest banners.